-The story of struggle of Indian Independence Movement one of the longest in the world.
-It took nearly 90 years to persuade British out of India although small skirmish, revolts and fights were already started prior to 1857.
+The story of the struggle of Indian Independence Movement one of the longest in the world.
+It took nearly 90 years to persuade British out of India although small skirmish, revolts, and fights were already started prior to 1857.
 The Indian Rebellion of 1857 sprouted the dream of Independence among the common people of India and after that Independence movement was carried on a large scale.
-Throughout these 90 years many historical and unforgettable incidents happened which are still remembered by Indian people.
-The place associated with these incident were also famous and today also the incident is remembered by the place where it happened.
+Throughout these 90 years, many historical and unforgettable incidents happened which are still remembered by Indian people.
+The place associated with these incidents were also famous and today also the incident is remembered by the place where it happened.
 Here we are presenting you the list of some important places without which the story of Indian Independence Movement is incomplete.

 1: Barrackpore (West Bengal) – As we all say “It started from here”.
 The famous rebellion of 1857 started from Barrackpore when Sepoy Mangal Pandey declared that he would rebel against his commanders.
 Mangal Pandey was angered by the recent changes in British Army and especially by the introduction of paper cartridges that were used in 1953 Enfield Rifles.
-To load the rifle, sepoys had to bite the cartridge and it was rumoured that the grease used on these cartridges were derived from beef, which was offensive to Hindus.
+To load the rifle, sepoys had to bite the cartridge and it was rumored that the grease used on these cartridges were derived from beef, which was offensive to Hindus.
 When British Lt.
 Henry Baugh came to see the unrest, Pandey opened fire.
 When British regiment officers ordered manhunt of Mangal Pandey the entire quarter guard and sepoys refused to obey the order.
 Mangal Pandey was later caught, court-martialed (6th April) and hanged on 8th of April 1857.
 Barrackpore is also the oldest cantonment in India.

 2: Jhansi (Uttar Pradesh) – The city of Jhansi, also known as the City of Rani Lakshmi Bai

-served as another place where the spark of Sepoy mutiny reached and later turned into war.
+served as another place where the spark of Sepoy mutiny reached and later turned into the war.
 Britishers annexed the princely state of Jhansi under the policy of Doctrine of Lapse thereby refusing to accept the adopted son of Rani as an heir to the throne.
 When the war broke out Jhansi became the center of the rebellion in central India.
 Rani Lakshmi Bai successfully saved the kingdom from the armies of the neighboring Rajas of Datia and Orchha who were loyal to British.
 She was defeated by the Company forces under the command of Sir Hugh Rose.
-Afterwards Rani with the help from Marathas captured the city of Gwalior and she died during the Battle of Gwalior (17th June 1858).
-Many British commanders compared her with “Joan of Arc” for her fearless fight for kingdom.
+Afterward, Rani with the help from Marathas captured the city of Gwalior and she died during the Battle of Gwalior (17th June 1858).
+Many British commanders compared her with “Joan of Arc” for her fearless fight for the kingdom.

 3: Bombay (Now Mumbai, Maharashtra):- Bombay was an important place during the Independence movement of India.
 Congress (now Indian National Congress) was founded in Bombay by Allan Octavian Hume.
-The first session of congress took place in Bombay from 28th -31st December 1885 and it was attended by 72 delegates.
+The first session of Congress took place in Bombay from 28th -31st December 1885 and it was attended by 72 delegates.
 Womesh Chandra Banerjee presided over the first session of Congress.
 During initial days its main aim was “obtaining a greater share in government for educated Indians and to create a platform for civic and political dialogue of educated Indians with the British Raj”.

 4: Calcutta (now Kolkata, West Bengal) – Calcutta, also known as the cultural capital of

-India, remained the center of Indian Nationalism throughout the Indian Independence struggle.
+India remained the center of Indian Nationalism throughout the Indian Independence struggle.
 Indian National Association was the first nationalist organization that was founded in Kolkata by Surendranath Banerjee (Teacher of the Nation) and Anandamohan Bose.
 Many famous poets, writers, social reformers and nationalist were directly or indirectly associated with Calcutta.
-They through their writings, speeches and work spread the demand for Independent India.
+They through their writings, speeches, and work spread the demand for Independent India.
 It was the fear of growing Nationalism in Calcutta that Britishers had to shift the capital from Calcutta to Delhi in 1911.
 Important personalities from Calcutta during freedom struggle include: Rabindranath Tagore, Bankim Chandra Chattopadhyay, Aurobindo Ghose, Rash Behari Bose, Khudiram Bose and the list goes on.

 5: Champaran (Bihar) – Mahatma Gandhi when came to India, Champaran Satyagraha was his first successful achievement.
 Britishers at that time forced Indian farmers to cultivate Indio, used for dying cloths and not the food crops that was necessary for survival.
 Cultivation of Indigo caused many deaths in the area and many more people were starving.
-Raj Kumar Shukla, a money lander persuaded Gandhi to visit Champaran and see the condition of farmers.
+Raj Kumar Shukla, a money lender persuaded Gandhi to visit Champaran and see the condition of farmers.
 Initially British crown asked Gandhi to leave Champaran but he refused to do so and he was supported by prominent leaders.
-Finally Champaran Agraria Law was passed and Britishers has to lift the ban.
+Finally, Champaran Agraria Law was passed and Britishers have to lift the ban.
 Champaran Satyagraha was the first successful Satyagraha on Indian soil.

 6: Jallianwala Bagh (Punjab) – Jallianwala Bagh is known for Jallianwala Bagh

 Massacre that took place on 13th April 1919.
-British Army Commander Reginald Dyer ordered his troops to fire on crowd of Baishakhi Pilgrims and non-violent protesters, protesting against the arrest of two leaders, Dr. Satyapal and Dr. Saifuddin Kitchlew.
+British Army Commander Reginald Dyer ordered his troops to fire on a crowd of Baishakhi Pilgrims and non-violent protesters, protesting against the arrest of two leaders, Dr. Satyapal and Dr. Saifuddin Kitchlew.
 General Dayer arrived at Jallianwala Bagh with sixty-five Gurkha and twenty-five Balochi and Pathan soldiers.
-Though he also brought two Machine Gun armored cars but due to narrow entrance they were left outside.
+Though he also brought two Machine Gun armored cars but due to the narrow entrance, they were left outside.
 The Bagh had high walls and the main entrance was relatively wide but Dyer guarded the wall by his troops.
 Dyer, without warning the crowd to disperse ordered his troops to fire.
 Firing continued for nearly 10 minutes and it was stopped when ammunition supplies were exhausted.
-Approximately 1650 round were fired on innocent crowd leading to 379 deaths and 1200 wounded (British Government data).
+Approximately 1650 round was fired on innocent crowd leading to 379 deaths and 1200 wounded (British Government data).
 Other sources including Indian National Congress estimated the death count to be 1000 and more.
 The Jallianwala incident is regarded as an episode when a decisive step towards the end of British rule in India started.
-Udham Singh, an Indian revolutionary assassinated Michael O’Dwyer in 1940 who approved Reginald Dyer firing on innocent crowd.
+Udham Singh, an Indian revolutionary assassinated Michael O’Dwyer in 1940 who approved Reginald Dyer firing on the innocent crowd.

 8: Kakori (Uttar Pradesh) – Kakori is a small town situated in Lucknow district of Uttar